 Objective Was it achieved?
 How was this information applied to 5-year Management Plan review?
-1 Economic The conifer crop in both properties within the MU has been Further thinning may be carried out on various sites across the FMU Return thinned at least once and the productive broadleaves subject to crop stability and access.
-Clearfelling is planned within the (Sycamore) in Parsonstown has also been thinned once. next plan period.
-2 Certification Certification standards and IForUT systems applied over Continue as before and update FMM as required.
+1 Economic Aghnacross and Knockardagur were 1st thinned in the Further thinning may be carried out on various sites across the FMU Return past five years.
+Both properties may by 2nd thinned in the subject to crop stability and access.
+Clearfelling is planned within the next plan period subject to crop stability and licencing. next plan period.
+Four coupes were felled in Tonduff in the summer of 2023 2 Certification Certification standards and IForUT systems applied over Continue as before and update FMM as required.
 Standards plan period.
-Managers working off FMM 3 Timber Decent quality crops with high YC overall.
+Managers working off FMM 3 Timber Variable quality crop with variable YC overall.
 Timber Strong DBH growth in thinned crops and significant volume production production had been maximised through thinning where increment and the crop appears to be stable.
 There will be no possible.
 There may be further thinning works across the clearfelling over the next 5-year period.
 Felling coupes have been FMU subject to access and crop stability. designed to be as small as possible to minimise any potential landscape impacts.
 Felling coupes have also been separated out as much as possible to allow for time delays between felling coupes and to try to ensure that there is not a glut of felling in any five-year period.
-However, delaying felling or bringing felling forward any further would result in severe economic losses from either a too- small tree size or wind damage because of delaying felling beyond a critical top height.
+However, delaying felling or bringing felling forward any further would result in severe economic losses from either a too-small tree size or wind damage because of delaying felling beyond a critical top height.